timakro/web/_posts/2019-03-05-bare-metal-stm32-programming.md

 ttyUSB0
 {% endhighlight %}

 We will use the [stm32loader](https://github.com/jsnyder/stm32loader) Python script to upload our program.
 A normal user can't write to `/dev/ttyUSB0` so you either need to run it as root or add your user to the `dialout` group which gives a user access to the serial ports.
-You might need to relog afterwards.
+You might need to login again afterwards.

 {% highlight bash %}
 sudo adduser tim dialout